shiiou/shiiou/README.md

 </div>

 ## 👨‍💻 I'm Mathis alias Shiiou
-## i do development and configuration especially in my spare time but nothing more.
+## I do development and configuration especially in my spare time but nothing more.

 - 🎮 I’m currently not working